application-research/autoretrieve/README.md

 ## Usage

 Autoretrieve uses Docker with Buildkit for build caching.
-Docker rebuilds are quite fast, it is recommended to use docker-compose for both production and development.
+Docker rebuilds are quite fast, and it is usable for local development.
 Check the docker-compose documentation for more help.

 ```console
 $ DOCKER_BUILDKIT=1 docker-compose up